-I was talking with Alan Gifford, our staff Practice Consultant, and he asked me if Acupuncture can help with Weight loss.
+I was talking with a friend recently, and he asked me if Acupuncture can help with Weight loss.
 I assured him that it certainly can, and then asked why he wanted to know.
 He said, “The Weight Loss topic occupies 4 of the top 10 Google searches!

 Let’s start with an article I wrote on this topic…